Collin Gillespie: Professional career

-Denver Nuggets (2022–present)
+Denver Nuggets / Grand Rapids Gold (2022–2024)

 After going undrafted in the 2022 NBA draft, Gillespie signed a two-way contract with the Denver Nuggets.
 Gillespie joined the Nuggets' 2022 NBA Summer League team.
 In his Summer League debut, Gillespie scored 11 points, six rebounds, and four assists in a 78–85 loss to the Minnesota Timberwolves.
 In four Summer League games, he averaged 11.3 points, 5.3 rebounds, and 4.3 assists per game.

 On July 30, 2022, the Nuggets announced that Gillespie had undergone surgery for a lower leg fracture and that he would be out indefinitely.
+Gillespie ended his rookie season as an NBA champion when the Nuggets beat the Miami Heat in the 2023 NBA Finals, albeit without making his NBA debut.

+On July 18, 2023, Gillespie re-signed with the Denver Nuggets on another two-way contract.

+Phoenix Suns (2024–present)

+On July 2, 2024, Gillespie signed a two-way contract with the Phoenix Suns.
+Gillespie would make his Phoenix Suns debut on October 26, with the Suns winning 114–102 over the defending Western Conference champion Dallas Mavericks in Phoenix's home opener.

+Gillespie recorded a season-high 10 points on 4-of-6 shooting, including 2 for 3 from 3-point range, in the team's 23-point comeback win against the Los Angeles Clippers on March 4, 2025.
+His point total, along with 3 assists and 2 rebounds, came in 15 minutes of playing time during the third and fourth quarters.
+His play style during the game drew comparisons to Suns great Steve Nash.
+Gillespie made his first career start on March 17 against the Toronto Raptors, ending the game with 3 points on 1-of-4 shooting.
+Gillespie scored his career high of 22 points against the Timberwolves on March 28, 2025.

+On July 2, 2025, Gillespie re-signed with the Suns on a one-year, $2.3 million contract.

 National team career

 In the summer of 2019, Gillespie was a part of the United States National team who competed at the Pan American Games in Peru.
 The team won bronze, defeating Dominican Republic behind 25 points from Gillespie.